cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/core.rst

 .. rubric:: Data and Applications Combined

-With your data virtualized in CDAP as *Streams* and *Datasets*, you are able to process that data in realtime or in batch using Programs (*Flows, MapReduce Job, Spark Job, Workflow*) and you can serve data to external clients using *Services* and *Procedures*.
+With your data virtualized in CDAP as *Streams* and *Datasets*, you are able to process that data in realtime or in batch using Programs (*Flows, MapReduce program, Spark program, Workflow*) and you can serve data to external clients using *Services* and *Procedures*.

 This diagram how the CDAP components relate in an Apache Hadoop installation: